avalon60/OraTAPI/README.md

 In the following examples, we are assuming that we are running with a macOS/Linux type environment.
 For Windows PowerShell, you need to assume the commands have a `.ps1` extension, instead of `.sh`.

-The examples also assume that you have navigated to the root install directory of OraTAPI.
+The examples also assume that you have navigated to the installation directory of OraTAPI.

 #### Basic Example
 ```bash